panchul/workspace/doc/Linux.md

 ---

-Quick idiomatic pattern to install a service on Linux:
+Quick idiomatic pattern to install a service on Linux with yum:

     if ! rpm -qa | grep -qw ntp; then yum install ntp